jmvanel/rdf-i18n/README.md

 ## Purpose ##
-For those vocabularies and ontologies that have only rdfs:label and rdfs:comment in english, we add translations in other languages.
+For those vocabularies and ontologies that have only rdfs:label and rdfs:comment in english (internal documentation), we add translations in other languages.

 You may ask: "why bother do this?".
 I see at least 2 use cases: